bashtage/arch/README.md

 pip install git+https://github.com/bashtage/arch.git
 ```

 **No Compiler**

 All binary code is backed by a pure Python implementation.
-Compiling can be
+Compiling
-skipped using the flag `--no-binary`
+can be skipped using the flag `--no-binary`

 ```
 pip install git+https://github.com/bashtage/arch.git --install-option "--no-binary"
 ```

-_Note: the test suite compares the Numba implementations against Cython
-implementations of some recursions, and so it is not possible to run the
-test suite when installing with_ `--no-binary` .
+*Note*: If Cython is not installed, the package will be installed as-if
+--no-binary was used.

 **Anaconda**